addi96e/simple-Git-repository-/README.md

-# simple-Git-repository-
-for my Git and Github part 2 activity
+this is my simple git repository it si for my activity for git and git hub course